 Further down in the same configuration file.
 Comment out these lines in Redis to use only memory instead of the storage disk.

 #save 900 1 #save 300 10 #save 60 10000

 The SSD disk writing speed is quite low compared to RAM memory, hence we will be saving the Redis in RAM memory cache instead of disk.

 Now, close the configuration file and restart the Redis server and php7.3-fpm using below command:

 sudo service redis-server restart sudo service php7.3-fpm restart

-The Redis Server has been configured and running on Ubuntu Cloud server.
+The Redis server has been configured and running on the Ubuntu Cloud server.

 Setup Redis Object Cache for WordPress

 We have completed the backend setup of Redis Server.
 Now we will set up the Redis to run as Object Cache for WordPress Database queries.

 Follow the below steps for Redis Object Cache on WordPress:

 - Login to WordPress Dashboard

 - Navigate to Add New under Plugin menu

 - Search and Install Redis Object Cache by Till Kruss